atsushieno/android-ci-package-installer/README.md

 API wise, I don't use PackageInstaller and stick to deprecated `Intent.ACTION_INSTALL_PACKAGE` approach.
 It is simply because I could not find any single working example of the API and thus [I could not get it working](https://github.com/atsushieno/aap-ci-package-installer/blob/a41ea213728bd8434da08b04497988cfa4757145/app/src/main/java/dev/atsushieno/cipackageinstaller/AppModel.kt#L73).
 Google's own [ApiDemos](https://android.googlesource.com/platform/development/+/master/samples/ApiDemos/) does not work either (you can find my extracted port to Android Studio project [here](https://drive.google.com/file/d/1IRGJSTbR2fJzveJjbP6Y9sNynh3tWXIj/view?usp=share_link).

+Graphical Design and UX is kind of horrible.
+It is not the taste I want to push.
+PRs for improvements are welcomed.

 ## Contributing

-There are many rooms for improvements and we welcome contributions.
+As listed above, there are many rooms for improvements and we welcome contributions.
+Since this application exists just as a side work for the entire AAP ecosystem, I have almost no motivation to improve general usability for *others*, so "feature requests" are likely ignored.
+Even bug reports may be ignored unless they are blocker *for me*.
+Instead, pull requests that actually achieves improvements are highly welcomed.

 If you are going to send a pull request, we ask you to license your contribution under the MIT license.

 We may change any of your code afterwards.
-Sometimes such changes may be buggy and your contributions could get broken.
-We are not perfect, sorry, please bear with us.
+Sometimes our changes are buggy and your contributions could get broken.
+We are not great developers, sorry, but please bear with us.

 ## Licenses